Peptides vs. Proteins

 As a general guideline:

-- Chains of fewer than ~50 amino acids are usually referred to as peptides or polypeptides
+- Chains of fewer than approximately 50 amino acids are typically referred to as peptides or polypeptides

-- Chains of more than ~50 amino acids are commonly classified as proteins
+- Chains of more than approximately 50 amino acids are commonly classified as proteins

 Structural Differences